-- fulfill the liberal arts core curriculum requirements for the second baccalaureate degree; - complete at Immaculata University the department/ division requirements appropriate for the major field of concentration; - maintain a minimum GPA of 2.00 (C).
+- fulfill the liberal arts core curriculum requirements for the second baccalaureate degree; - fulfill the department/division requirements appropriate for the major field of concentration.

 A second baccalaureate major is identified on a student's transcript.
 A second diploma is issued only if the actual degree is different (e.g., B.A. vs. B.S.).
 In order to earn a second baccalaureate degree, a student must earn 126-128 credits for the first degree and an additional 32 credits in the major for the second degree.